smjonas/inc-rename.nvim/README.md

 <details>
     <summary>💡 Renaming across multiple files</summary>

-When renaming across multiple files, make sure to save all affected buffers with `:wa`.
+</br>When renaming across multiple files, make sure to save all affected buffers with
+`:wa`.
 If the Nvim option `inccommand` is set to `split` (`:set inccommand=split`), a buffer with information about all identifiers to be renamed will be shown as you type.